-Easy Banana Pancakes – make a big stack because these pancakes go quickly!
+Easy Banana Pancakes – light and fluffy pancakes made with bananas are the perfect way to start any day!
+Make a big stack because these pancakes go quickly!
 And if you happen to have leftovers, put them in the freezer!
 They freeze beautifully!

 How to Make Banana Pancakes

 - In a medium bowl, whisk together flour, brown sugar, baking powder, salt, and spices.